ubccr/xdmod-data/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Refactoring / documentation update (non-breaking change which does not change functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Breaking change (fix, feature, or deprecation that would cause existing functionality to change)
 - [ ] Release preparation

 ## Checklist: